tlb-lemrabott/lemrabott.toulba/content/experience/bnm.md

 ### Main Tasks

 - Integrated third-party clients with the Bank’s online payment platform.
 Example clients: Gimtel debit card vendor, Insurance, Wireless providers, and the Gov. Census agency.
-- Implemented with RESTful APIs and Webhooks.
+- Implemented with Nodejs, RESTful APIs, and Webhooks.
 - Used Angular, Java, and Spring boot to develop a Web tool to simulate financial transactions.
 Helped to ensure the safety and accuracy of the accounting operations.

 #### 🔗 [**NATIONAL BANQUE OF MAURITANIA**](http://www.bnm.mr/)